YINI-lang/YINI-spec/YINI-Specification.md

 C"""Quotes inside: "double" and 'single'"""
 ```

-**Note:** Triple-Quoted Strings always preserve their contents exactly — including all whitespace and line breaks (new lines) — unless prefixed with `C` (or `c`), in which case escape sequences are interpreted.
+Triple-Quoted Strings always preserve their contents exactly — including all whitespace and line breaks (new lines) — unless prefixed with `C` (or `c`), in which case escape sequences are interpreted.

 ### 6.4.
 String Types Summary
 **Summary**